NitinNarayanaswamy/ccxpre/README.md

 # ccxpre
 A command line program that can be used to easily configure a CalculiX project.
-Abaqus input file generated using Gmsh is configured to CalculiX input format if given as input to ccxpre.
+Abaqus input file generated using Gmsh can be configured to CalculiX input format if given as input to ccxpre.

 ## Examples
-To create a dummy CalculiX input file use,
+To create a boilerplate CalculiX input file use,

-`ccxpre -d test`
+`ccxpre -b new.inp`

-To configure an existing Abaqus input file generated using Gmsh such that only say surface elements are to be included and rename the element type to say CAX4, and to create a CalculiX input file use,
+To create a CalculiX input file and, configure an existing Abaqus input file generated using Gmsh such that only say surface elements are to be included and rename the element type to say CAX4 use,

-`ccxpre test_mesh.inp P CAX4`
+`ccxpre -i my_mesh.inp -e SUR=CAX4`

 ## Install

+## Future work